mikefarah/yq/pkg/yqlib/doc/usage/headers/properties.md

 # Properties

-Encode to a property file (decode not yet supported).
+Encode/Decode to/from a property file.
 Line comments on value nodes will be copied across.

 By default, empty maps and arrays are not encoded - see below for an example on how to encode a value for these.